End User Quarantine

 When a link is clicked, a new screen will appear, detailing the action just taken.

 This submenu provides a list of the email messages placed in the user's personal content quarantine since the last digest email was sent out.
-If there has been now new messages, "No new mail" will display.
+If there are no new messages, "No new mail" will display.

 Blacklist and Whitelist summaries